SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ---

 This project is meant to be a music web application that lets the user "jam" and create simple songs with a few clicks.
-It allows to add chords to a track that plays a beat.
+It allows to add chords to a track and plays a beat.
 The variety of chords allows you to play almost any chord progression.
 These sounds are stored in the local directory, and they are accessed through an *audio* html tag.
 We create the audio tags and accompanying buttons to play the sounds, by using a Javascript class called *Chord*.
 This class creates all the functionality of the audios, including playing the sounds on a click event, adding the sound to the track and removing the sounds from the track.

 All this functionality is done through the ability of JS to *manipulate the DOM*  (the web page's behavior).